In-Field Gyroscope Autocalibration with Iterative Attitude Estimation: Experiments

-The difference between the proposed method and the turntable method is less than $\pm1\times10^{-2}$.
+The calibration results of four different calibration methods are summarized in Table. \ref{resultsL9} and \ref{resultsICM}.
+As we do not know the true scale factors and biases of the testing device, we consider the result of gold standard turntable method as ground truth in the following discussion.

+The absolute error of the proposed method is less than $2.5\times10^{-2}$ for LSM9DS1 and less than $1\times10^{-2}$ for ICM20948.
+Considering the low repeatability and large measurement noise of the low-cost gyroscopes, the calibration result is considerably accurate.
 The estimation error of ICM20948 is significantly lower than that of LSM9DS1.
-We infer that this is because the noise spectral density of ICM20948 is smaller.
+We infer that this is because the noise spectral density of ICM20948 is lower.
 This is also in line with the simulation result, that is, the calibration result of the gyroscope with lower measurement noise has a smaller estimation error.
+Besides, the repeatability of ICM20948 is higher, which means that its parameters change less during the experiments.

+Compared with the accelerometer-aided method, our method achieves a similar calibration accuracy within one twentieth of the time.
+Besides, because the accelerometer is used to provide the gyroscope calibration reference, the calibration error of the accelerometer is also added to the gyroscope calibration process.
+The servomotor-aided method has a fast calibration speed and high calibration accuracy because it has a principle similar to that of a turntable.
+However, due to the use of external auxiliary equipment, it is not suitable for use in an in-field calibration situation.

+To further verify the calibration results, we rotate the above calibrated gyroscope 360 degrees clockwise and counterclockwise along the x, y, z axis at a constant speed of $25.42$\degree/s using a servomotor, and record the raw readings along with the calibration parameters.
+When plotting, we did not plot the acceleration and deceleration phases.
+We calculated the magnitude of rotation speed before and after calibration.
+The magnitude of the rotation speed was calculated by the square root of the sum of squares of their vector components.
+The results are shown in Figure. \ref{mag}.
+The results show that the magnitude of rotation speed after calibration is obviously closer to the ground truth, where the results of ICM20948 almost coincides with the ground truth.

+As we discussed in Section \ref{sec:preliminary}, in the transdisciplinary project for monitoring the movements of women with complex pregnancies during labour and childbirth, without calibration, the angle estimation error was significantly high as shown in Figure.\ref{oriBefore}.
+After using the proposed in-field calibration method, the estimation accuracy has been significantly enhanced.
+In Figure.\ref{oriafter}, it is clearly showed the ideal trajectories, and the estimated trajectories almost coincide when using the calibrated gyroscope readings.

 Overall, the proposed method achieves a relatively high calibration accuracy.
 It should be emphasized that the entire calibration process only took less than 30 seconds, and any external device is not used during the process.